magaud/projective-prover/README.md

 This plugin transforms a Coq goal using the specification language of our automatic prover for projective geometry, computes a proof and then produces a trace as a Coq proof script, which is returned to Coq to be checked.

-Work in progress, works with Coq 8.12.0 (September 2020).
+Work in progress, works with Coq 8.12.2 (December 2020).

 # Quick start
-- launching Coq : coqtop -I src -R theories Tuto0
+- launching Coq in command-line mode : coqtop -I src -R theories Tuto0
-- inside Coq : Require Import Tuto0.Loader.
+- Loading the prover infrastructure inside Coq : Require Import Tuto0.Loader.

 See also : https://github.com/ProjectiveGeometry/ProjectiveGeometry